2009 Atlanta Falcons season

-The 2009 Atlanta Falcons season was the 44th season for the team in the National Football League.
+The 2009 Atlanta Falcons season was the 44th season for the team in the National Football League (NFL).
 The team looked to match or improve upon their 11–5 record from 2008 and return to the playoffs, however, the Falcons were eliminated from contention in Week 15 for the first time since 2007, after the Dallas Cowboys upset the New Orleans Saints.
 Despite not making the playoffs, the team, with a record of 9–7, posted consecutive winning seasons for the first time in franchise history.
 The only Falcon this year to play in the Pro Bowl was Roddy White.
 He finished the game with 8 catches and 84 yards.
-In the first 5 games, the Falcons were 4-1.
-But, after that, they sagged, going 5-6.
+In the first 5 games, the Falcons were 4–1.
+But, after that, they sagged, going 5–6.

-2009 NFL Draft
+2009 NFL draft

-The 2009 NFL Draft was held on April 25 and 26, 2009, at Radio City Music Hall in New York City.
+The 2009 NFL draft was held on April 25 and 26, 2009, at Radio City Music Hall in New York City.
 The Falcons selected eight players which included seven players on the defensive side of the ball.
 The Falcons also made a trade with the Dallas Cowboys, giving the Cowboys their fifth round (143rd overall) pick in exchange for Dallas’ fifth (156th overall) and seventh round (210th overall) selections.
 With the 24th selection in the first round, the Falcons selected defensive tackle and All-SEC performer Peria Jerry from Ole Miss to continue to beef up the line.
 Highly regarded, hard hitting safety William Moore from Missouri was chosen in the second round and speedy corner Christopher Owens of San Jose State was the Falcons’ third round choice.
 Rounding out the draft were defensive end Lawrence Sidbury of Richmond(fourth round), cornerback William Middleton from Furman (fifth round), tackle Garrett Reynolds of North Carolina(fifth round), linebacker Spencer Adkins from Miami (sixth round), and local product defensive tackle Vance Walker from Georgia Tech Yellow Jackets football (seventh round).